-VQ3D is a 2-stage autoencoder based on ViT-VQGAN.
-We use a novel 3D-aware NeRF-based decoder as well as depth losses and adversarial supervision on main and novel views to encourage learning of 3D-aware representations.
-The resulting model has multiple capabilities.
-Stage 1 of our model is an encoder-decoder architecture which can encode unseen, unposed RGB images and produce a NeRF with consistent depth and high-quality novel views.
-Stage 2 is a fully generative model of 3D-aware images.
+The resulting model offers multiple capabilities.
+Stage 1 employs an encoder-decoder architecture that can encode unseen, unposed RGB images and generate a NeRF with consistent depth and high-quality novel views.
+Stage 2 functions as a fully generative model for 3D-aware images.
 For technical details, please consult our paper.
-Thanks!
+Thank you!

 Original Image